velicaforiana/adiIRC_DeepL_plugin/README.md

 In addition to the general translation feature there is some Fuelrats(fuelrats.com) integration as well.
 Incoming cases and their language can be identified and marked for tranlation if needed.
+Fellow Fuelrat Dispatchers keep in mind that if you use the /dl-mecha option it can be tempting to dispatch the entire case in the clients native language, but if they talk english themself that is always preferable.

 # Installation